-This is a listing of wildling characters that appear in the Fantasy series A Song of Ice and Fire.
-Visit here for the main character index.
+This is a listing of the wildlings in A Song of Ice and Fire.

 There are tens, possibly hundreds of thousands of Free Folk split into hundreds of cultures, tribes, clans, villages and raiding parties, some reasonably cultured, others savage and hostile.
 The Free Folk refer to themselves in that way to differentiate themselves from the "kneelers," the people south of the Wall, subject to lords and kings.
 The Free Folk view the "kneelers" as lacking freedom, whereas the people of the Seven Kingdoms view the "wildlings" as lawless and primitive killers, rapists and thieves.

-Due to their isolation from the rest of Westeros, they remain a free people, free of states, free of nobles, kings, and laws but those of their own choosing, following whatever leader they please.
+Due to their isolation from the rest of Westeros, they remain a free people, free of states, free of nobles, kings, and laws but those of their own choosing, following whatever leader they please, though they gravitate mostly towards a mixture of meritocracy, social darwinism and Authority Equals Asskicking.
 They believe that the gods made the earth for all men to share and when the kings came with their crowns and their steel swords, they stole it—by claiming it was all theirs and theirs alone.

 Tropes related to the Free Folk:

-- Best Her to Bed Her: Wildling women believe that a man must be able to kidnap her to be worthy of marrying.
-And if they don't like who kidnapped them, they will just slit his throat at night.
+- Best Her to Bed Her: Wildling women, who have been brought up to fight, believe that a man must be able to capture her and live through the experience to be worthy of marrying her.
+This is done so the man can prove his bravery and strength and the woman can establish her independence.
+And if the woman doesn't like who captured her, she will just slit his throat at night.

 - Names to Run Away From Really Fast: Alfyn Crowkiller ("Crow" being a nickname for a man of the Night's Watch), Harma Dogshead, The Lord O' Bones.